GENIVI/rvi_lib/README.md

     $ make install prefix=/usr

 Some operating systems will require `sudo` for either operation.

+## Cross-Platform Build

+Cross-platform building is supported with the Yocto Project.
+The [meta-rvi](https://www.github.com/GENIVI/meta-rvi) layer provides recipes for `librvi` and `libjwt`.

 #### Quick Start
 If you would like to see an example of an application using `rvi_lib`, run the